Our code of ethics

 - You will not copy and paste another professionals’ content and use it as your own.
 All blogs written on you pages/website should be in your own words or if using someone else’s material quoted and referenced.

-Labels can be confusing, however PPN has a high standard of ethics and this is a group who stands for training without pain or fear.
-We do not allow discussions supporting aversive methods.
+Labels can often be confusing.
+However, PPN has a high standard of ethics and this is a group which stands for training without pain or fear.

-Although PPN has it’s own ethics and expects all members to be supportive of these and abide by them, we accept members on their individual ethical standards and not those of organisations they may be a part of.
-If there are any concerns about particular members ethics or practices then there is a formal complaints procedure that members can follow.
+PPN has it’s own code of ethics and expects all members to be supportive of and abide by them.
+We evaluate membership applications by the practices of the individual, regardless of other affiliations or the providers of courses undertaken.
+If there are any concerns, regarding the particular practices of other members, there is a formal complaints reporting procedure that members can follow.

-You will find a list of all our supporting organisations who all follow our force free ethics at the footer of our website.
-We only promote and support these through PPN as they have gone through a formal assessment.
+You will find a list of our supporting organisations, who share a similar code of ethics, at the footer of our website.
+We only promote and support these organistaions, through PPN, as they have gone through a formal assessment.
+Our code of ethics is continuously evaluated and we liase with our supporting organisations to maintain our high standards.